 How to have a safe wedding ceremony

-As a full time wedding celebrant here in Spain, here are some protocols I follow for a safe wedding ceremony within social distancing regulations
+As a full time wedding celebrant here in Spain, here are some protocols I follow for a safe wedding ceremony within social distancing regulations for summer 2020

 - Ceremony seating in family groups or social clusters of up to 20 people – alternatively, a wide semi circle with VIPs (Vulnerable Important People) to the side, works really well.